Upton, Merseyside: Notable people

 The most notable person that lived in Upton was William Inman, who was the owner of the Inman Line of ships which operated from Liverpool to New York.

-Whilst the most notable person to have an association with Upton is Dixie Dean, the professional footballer who holds the league record for the most goals scored in one season.
+The most notable person to have a connection with Upton is Dixie Dean, the professional footballer who holds the league record for the most goals scored in one season.
 Dixie Dean worked in Upton as a delivery boy.

 Athlete Andrew Baddeley, who is an English middle distance runner who competed in the 2008 Beijing Olympics and the 2012 London Olympics, was born in Upton.

 Danny Harrison, an English footballer who previously played for both Tranmere Rovers and Chester, has also lived in Upton.

 BBC journalist Sally Nugent was educated at Upton Hall School and is a sports presenter on BBC Breakfast.

 Berlie Doherty is an English writer who was also educated at Upton Hall School.

 A former teacher from the same school, Angela Topping, is also an English writer.

 Opera singer Joan Carlyle was born in Upton.

 Chris Shaw is an English synthpop musician from Upton.

 In religion, notable Anglican priests, who have both been incumbent at St. Mary's Church, are Cecil Druitt and George Aickin.